revo23/RecordedFuture-and-Yara-Rules/README.md

 - graph-based threat hunting
 - adversary emulation

-Our organization received a tip-off from regulators that the PrivateLoader Pay-per-install(PPI) provider are listing on forums that our systems in the APAC region can be installed on.
-In this scenario, we look into conducting more effective threat hunting by using the latest threat intelligence via customized YARA rules from RecordedFuture that provides the latest adversary insight.
+Our organization received a tip-off from regulators/ISAC that the PrivateLoader Pay-per-install(PPI) provider are listing on forums that our systems in the APAC region can be installed upon through that PPI service.
+However, SOC has not detected any incidents regarding PrivateLoader recently.

 **Task**
-Look for PrivateLoader malware downloaders in environment that have evaded current security tools (i.e. EDR) by threat hunting using latest IoCs from CTI platform.
+In this scenario, we look into conducting threat hunting for PrivateLoader malware that could have evaded EDR/AV by using the latest CTI from RecordedFuture that provides the latest IoCs via customized YARA rules.
 Also eliminate hours of manual rule-writing with 'Auto YARA Rules' feature.

 **Steps**